 Cooksmill Green is a small hamlet in the Essex countryside, four miles to the west of Chelmsford near the villages of Roxwell, Highwood and Writtle.
 The Congregational Church in Cooksmill Green, or as it is better known locally as ‘The Chapel’, has been the focal point of this Essex hamlet for over 150 years.
 Its origins can be traced back to the beginning of the 19th century when local travel was not a task to be undertaken lightly and the highlight of the week for many people living in rural villages was an open air service conducted by visitors from Chelmsford’s Congregational Church.
 This led to the establishment of ‘Meeting Houses’ in many of these villages so that local services could be enjoyed in comparative comfort with protection from the elements.In 1865 a piece of freehold land was acquired in Cooksmill Green by members and trustees of New London Street Chapel, Chelmsford.
-The ½ acre site was purchased for £29–11 shillings and work commenced on the construction of the Congregational Chapel, Chapel House and Stable.
+The ½ acre site was purchased for £29–11-00 (twenty-nine pounds eleven shillings) and work commenced on the construction of the Congregational Chapel, Chapel House and Stable.
 A few months later ‘The Roxwell Meeting House’ was completed.
 (Cooksmill Green being in the parish of Roxwell).

 Cooksmill Green Church 1916

 At 3.00pm on Sunday 7th April 1867 Cooksmill Green Chapel was opened with a Mr Wilkinson from New London Road Chelmsford, leading the worship and preaching the opening sermon.
 Since 1867 the original building has remained almost unchanged.